sdesai58/Autonomous-Maze-Solving-Robot-/README.md

 # Autonomous-Maze-Solving-Robot-
-Development of an Autonomous Maze Solving Robot implemented on a turtlebot, leveraging computer vision and machine learning, and path palnning and search algorithms.
+This project features an autonomous robot designed to solve mazes by reading signs on the walls and navigating to the end goal.
+The robot leverages machine vision algorithms, machine learning for sign recognition, and advanced path planning and search algorithms to efficiently navigate complex environments.

 Georgia Institute of Technology: Team 21: Sagar Desai and Eemil Harkonen